-Imperative Operations.
-In System 1D, we require that all imperative operations go through strong locations.
-Alternatively, we could define analogs of the following rules for weak locations, but we choose not to since we provide a mechanism for temporarily thawing weak locations anyway.
-The rules T-REF, T-DEREF, and T-SETREF manipulate strong locations that bind "bare" values with no prototype link.
+Three rules manipulate simple references.
 To check the reference allocation ref lv , the rule T-REF ensures that l is not already bound in the heap, and then adds a binding that records exactly the value being stored.
-The rule T-DEREF checks that the given value is a reference to a location on the heap, and then retrieves the stored value; this is the imperative analog to the "selfifying" T-VAR rule.
-The rule T-SETREF strongly updates a heap location.
-The rule T-NEWOBJ stores the value v_1 in the heap at location l_1 along with a prototype link to the location l_2 that v_2 refers to.
-Although no typing rules manipulate locations with prototype links, several primitive functions do (e.g. getElem, setElem, etc.).
+The rule T-DEREF checks that the given value is a reference to a simple location, and then retrieves the stored value; this is the imperative analog to the "selfifying" T-VAR rule.
+The rule T-SETREF strongly updates a simple location.

+The rule T-NEWOBJ stores the dictionary v_1 in the heap at location l_1 along with a prototype link to the location l_2 that v_2 refers to.
+Although no typing rules manipulate object locations, several primitives (getElem, setElem, etc.) do.
+Expression Typing (selected rules)